-The capital expenditure considers the investment made in the major equipments, services, among other issues, such as: turbines, generators, pipes, floodgate and rail, control panel, substation and electronic components, project management, environmental permits, contingences, etc. The total capital expenditure is 124.478 million BRL /15/.
-These input parameters were based on commercial proposals received /16/, which were issued from July 2005 to October 2006, and were verified by DNV.
-Although the estimated values is based on commercial proposals received since July 2005, the project participants considered that the values presented in the commercial proposals was still valid for the time the investment decision was made as the prices were not expected to vary significantly.
+The total investment is 124.478 million BRL /15/ based on information available at the time of the investment decision taken by the project participant and considers the investment made in equipment (turbines, generators, pipes, floodgate and rail, control panel, substation and electronic components), services (project management, engineering and civil works) and other issues such as environmental permits, contingences, etc. These input parameters were based on commercial proposals received /16/, which were issued from July 2005 to October 2006, and were verified by DNV.
+Although the estimated values are based on commercial proposals received participants considered that the values presented in the commercial proposals was still valid for the time the investment decision was made (through the shareholder agreement signed on 31 October 2006 /28/) as the prices were not expected to vary significantly.
 DNV considers that the explanation provided by the project participants is reasonable and acceptable.

 The operation and maintenance cost corresponds to 5% of the gross revenues.
 The inputs for all the items considered for the operational and maintenance assumptions were taken from comparable projects and local knowledge of Contour Global internal engineering department.
 The source for the maintenance parameter was estimated based on information provided by PSR - a local energy consultant.
-The figures had included the operation cost with man power and the maintenance cost with spare parts and preventive/corrective maintenance.
+The operation costs figures included man power and the maintenance costs included spare parts and preventive/corrective maintenance.